-When we source and design gifts, we think about a lot of things.
+When we source and design corporate gifts, we think about a lot of things.
 Who is it going to?
 What do they value?
 Will it be useful?
 Where will the tiny moments of delight happen?
 One could get lost down the endless road of considerations.

 After sending out tens of thousands of gifts a week, on behalf of impressive global brands, we have cracked the code to giving a great gift.
 The secret lies in:

 The values of the gift sender are sometimes assumed to be the same as those of the gift recipient.
 TLDR: That’s not always the case.

 The term ‘values’ here indicates what someone cares about in relation to the gift.
-How it came into the world, who created it, what its material make-up is, how it’s packaged and what happens after it’s been used, enjoyed and ready to move onto its next life.
+How it came into the world, who created it, what its material make-up is, how it’s packaged, and what happens after it’s been used, enjoyed, and ready to move onto its next life.

-When you objectively think about a holiday gift, what do you picture?
+When you objectively think about a gift, what do you picture?
 For most, it’s a physical thing wrapped up in shiny paper and a big bow.
 But what about other options?